Making the UK greener, one house at a time

 Perovskite solar panels represent an investment in cleaner air, reduced carbon emissions, and a more resilient energy infrastructure.
 It aligns with global efforts to combat climate change and transition to renewable energy sources.
 It is a choice that benefits us and the planet we call home.

 Additionally, perovskite solar cells can be combined with energy storage systems, such as batteries and supercapacitors.
-This synergy allows excess energy generated during the day to be stored and used during the night or cloudy periods, ensuring a continuous and reliable power supply.
+This synergy allows the system to store excess energy generated during the day and use it during the night or cloudy periods, ensuring a continuous and reliable power supply.
 Alternatively, selling back electricity to the grid when it can be stored is also an option.
 This creates a step toward a resilient and sustainable energy grid.

 When Will perovskite solar panels be available?